 The City of Lancaster provides funding to eligible city residents to rehabilitate their homes.
 The homeowner housing rehabilitation assistance program upgrades single family dwelling units within the incorporated area of the city of Lancaster.
 It provides low and moderate income households with a safe, decent, sanitary and sound place to live and it preserves our most valuable material asset - our homes.

-Funds are available to rehabilitate structures to meet Housing Rehabilitation Standards, they are not available for improvements such as swimming pools, recreation rooms, extensive landscaping, moveable improvements, appliances.
+Funds are available to rehabilitate structures to meet Housing Rehabilitation Standards, they are not available for improvements such as room additions, garage or sheds, decks, swimming pools, recreation rooms, extensive landscaping, decorating, appliances.

 Do You Qualify?